derphilipp/schulung_sw_dev/02/presentation.md

 ## looking into it 1

-- Scratch: Go to [scratch.mit.edu/pro](https://scratch.mit.edu/projects/editor/) and explore the block editor
+- scratch: go to [scratch.mit.edu/pro](https://scratch.mit.edu/projects/editor/) and explore the block editor

 ---